Hard Water Costs you money

 Hair and Skin

-Soft water is much better for our skin.
-Calcium and magnesium react with secretion in the skin and leave the skin feeling dry.
+This is one of the big benefits with soft water, which is much better for our skin.
+Calcium and magnesium react with secretions in the skin and this can leave the skin feeling dry.

-Towels remain softer and spongier than towels washed in hard water areas, which become hard and rough over the years as the calcium and magnesium mat towel fibers together.
-Clothes too, are softer and less abrasive against the skin.
+Towels remain softer and spongier when washed with soft water.
+In hard water areas, towels become hard and rough over the years, as each wash adds more and more calcium and magnesium deposits which cause the towel fibers to mat together.

 It’s rather simple and involves a bit of high school chemistry to fully understand it scientifically.